texhex/BiosSledgehammer/README.md

 ``BiosSledgehammer.ps1`` and ``MPSXM.psm1``: Copyright © 2015-2017 [Michael Hex](http://www.texhex.info/).
 Licensed under the **Apache 2 License**.
 For details, please see LICENSE.txt.

 All HP related files (BCU, BIOS, TPM etc.) are © Copyright 2012–2015 Hewlett-Packard Development Company, L.P. and/or other HP companies.
 These files are licensed under different terms.

+All Intel related files (SA-00075) are © Copyright Intel.
+These files are licensed under different terms.